 Soft lighting (with lots of candles for an atmospheric night-time look), mis-matched oilcloth-covered tables, wines and other bits and pieces from their travels on display all combine to create a cosy and comfortable atmosphere - in tune with their aim ‘to bring a casual and fresh Slow Food dining experience to the town’.

-A well priced wine list of 25 wines starts at €21.95 and offers good value, with most under €25; four are offered by the glass, from €5.95.
+A well priced wine list of 25 wines starts at about €21.95 and offers good value, with most under €25; four are offered by the glass, from €5.95.
 Including dessert wines and prosecco (€26.95) more than half are over the €25 mark, rising to €39.95.
 Also featured are 4 red wines from Andrea Bocelli's family vineyard near Pisa, they are the only Irish importers and it makes an interesting talking point.

 The service is nice and easy-going, Janice out-front is very pleasant and helpful and the restaurant gives off a cosy, comfortable feeling.